milosh86/Brackets-ExtensionsBulkInstall/README.md

 - Click "Export to file" button to export all currently installed extensions to file.
 - Optionaly edit exported file to mark which extensions to skip during import process, by setting extension flag to "false".
 - Install easily group of extensions from the exported file on a different machine, just by clicking "Install from file" button and selecting exported file.
-- Share your favourite extensions with others
+- Share your list of favourite extensions with others

 # Example exported file
 ```